GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-hotspots/_details.md

 :::{admonition} Product Description and documents
 :class: note

 Read the Product Description (PDF) for the technical specifications and layers.
-Other documents provide additional information.

 [Read the documents](https://hotspots.dea.ga.gov.au/files/documents)
 :::